hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 ## Appendix B

-The following is an example that illustrates the method for determining pipe friction loss in each of the three regions shown in Figure 3.
+The following is an example that illustrates the method for determining pipe frictional losses in each of the three regions shown in Figure 3.

 ### Example

-<units us = "Determine the friction loss (per 100 ft of pipe) for 2% oven-dried bleached kraft pine, dried and reslurred, through
+<units us = "Determine the frictional loss (per 100 ft of pipe) for 2% oven-dried bleached kraft pine, dried and reslurred, through
 6 inch schedule 40 stainless steel pipe (inside diameter = 6.065 in).
 The pulp temperature is 90°F, the flow rate 1100 U.S. GPM."
-metric = "Determine the friction loss (per 100 m of pipe) for 2% oven-dried bleached kraft pine, dried and reslurred, through 6 inch schedule 40 stainless steel pipe (inside diameter = 154.051 mm).
+metric = "Determine the frictional loss (per 100 m of pipe) for 2% oven-dried bleached kraft pine, dried and reslurred, through
+6 inch schedule 40 stainless steel pipe (inside diameter = 154.051 mm).
 The pulp temperature is 32.22°C, the flow rate 249.84 m^3^/h."/>

 **Solution:**